-As a man, it’s your responsibility to get a regular prostate check.
+It’s your responsibility to get a regular prostate check.
 Your friends and family look to you to take care of your health and to stay healthy.
 After all, they rely on you for quite a few things!
-Here at the Men’s Vitality Center, we take prostate health very seriously.
-Prostate care has came a long way in the past few years as medical knowledge continues to grow.
-What do you know about prostate health?
+Here at the Men’s Vitality Center in Tucson, we take prostate health very seriously.
+Prostate care has come a long way in the past few years as medical knowledge continues to grow.

 What is the prostate?

-The prostate is the a very small gland, about the size of a walnut, that is part of a man’s reproductive system.
-It sits right below the bladder and in front of the rectum.
-The prostate helps make semen for a man’s body.
-Semen is important, as it is what transports sperm.
+The prostate is a very small gland, about the size of a walnut, that is part of a man’s reproductive system.
+It sits right below the bladder, and in front of the rectum.
+The prostate helps make semen, which transports sperm.

 Have you been told that you may have an enlarged prostate?

 As you age, your prostate can enlarge.
-Think of it this way, by the time a man is 40, his prostate can enlarge from the size of a walnut to the size of an apricot.
-By the time he reaches the age of 60, it may have increased from the size of an apricot to that of a lemon!
+By the time a man is 40, his prostate can enlarge from the size of a walnut to the size of an apricot.
+By the time he reaches the age of 60, it may have increased from the size of an apricot to the size of a lemon!
 Since the prostate surrounds part of the urethra, it can restrict the urethra and cause issues with urination.
-An enlarged prostate is also often referred to as benign (noncancerous) prostatic hyperplasia or BPH.
-BPH is common and is difficult to prevent.
-Over half of men over the age of 50 will develop BPH, while up to 90% of men older than 90 will develop the condition.
+An enlarged prostate is often referred to as benign (noncancerous) prostatic hyperplasia or BPH.
+BPH is common, and is difficult to prevent.
+More than half of men over the age of 50 will develop BPH, while up to 90% of men older than 90 will develop the condition.

 - Trouble initiating urination